-617.2.1 As soon as possible after completion of the race, unofficial times and disqualifications must be published on the official notice board at the finish.
+617.2.1 As soon as possible after completion of a run or the race, unofficial times and disqualifications must be published on the official notice board at the finish.

 The time limit for protest is counted from the moment of this announcement. (art.
 643.4, 643.5)